swamyshogan/swamyshogan/README.md

 *“Where biology meets technology, and data tells the story of life.”*
 Feel free to explore my repositories and reach out to discuss genomics, data science, or recent developments in biotech! 🌱

----

-Let me know if you'd like any further changes!